microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 If you would like to add an animated icon to a control that does not have the default template updated, you will need to update the template to include the state changes needed to play the animation segments.

-Here is the XAML for the template changes you would need to make to add the state transitions for Normal, PointerOver, Pressed, and Disabled.
+Here is the XAML for the changes you would need to make to add an AnimatedIcon to a button.
+This includes the changes you will need to make to the state transitions for Normal, PointerOver, Pressed, and Disabled.
 This will update the button template to add the state transitons needed for AnimatedIcon to map the animation segment in the PlayIcon file to the correct visual state.

+This example also shows how to add the fallback static icon that will be used if the animated icon cannot be played.
+In this example we are using a SymbolIcon glyph.

 XAML
 ```xml